datalogix/v-admin-auth/README.md

 2. Install dependencies using `yarn install` or `npm install`
 3. Start development server using `yarn serve` or `npm run serve`

+## Roadmap v1

+- Refactor using v-auth (new vue package for authentication like [auth-module](https://github.com/nuxt-community/auth-module))

 ## License

 [MIT License](./LICENSE)